ErebosM/Custom-SCION-Image-creation/README.md

     ./odroidc1script.sh
     ```

 4. Log in as root.
-The password is "odroid" (Will automatically forces the user to change it after first boot).
+The password is "odroid" (Will automatically force the user to change the password when booting the system the first time).
 This last script will install SCION and its dependencies.

     ```
     sudo su - scion